FAQs

 Does UBC cover damages to my personal property?

 No. UBC’s insurance coverage is for the physical structure of buildings (walls, roof, flooring) and components (fridges, stoves) only.
 The university is not responsible for lost, stolen or damaged personal property, regardless of the cause.
-We recommend that all personal belongings be covered by private insurance.
-Your family plan may cover you.
-BCAA is also an option.
+We strongly recommend that you get renter’s insurance.

 Can I switch rooms with someone?